binaryphile/kaizen/README.md

     Also read all the reasons why [you shouldn't use it].
 Then realize how stupid they are and use it anyway.
 But *don't expect any help with it*.
 It won't always work.
-Don't depend on it, just appreciate it when it stops your script from puking all over itself, without having had to write error-handling code on *every line* (like any other sane language).
+Don't depend on it, just appreciate it when it stops your script from puking all over itself, without having had to write perfect error-handling code on *every line* (like any other sane language).

 stripa